Mesaimeer SC

 Al-Mesaimeer Sports Club (نادي المسيمير الرياضي) is a Qatari multi-sports club based in Mesaimeer.
 Its football department plays in the Qatari Second Division.
 It was previously known as Al-Nahda Sports Club, then Al-Shoala, and finally, today it is known as Mesaimeer Sports Club.
 It was promoted to the first division of Qatari football for the first time in the 2014–15 season.

 History

 Formation

 The club was unofficially formed in 1996 (under the name "Al-Nahda Sports Club"), located in Doha due to administrative and financial dependence of the Qatar Football Association.

-In 1998 His Highness the former Heir Apparent Sheikh Jasim bin Hamad bin Khalifa Al Thani, along with the Qatar Olympic Committee, officially founded the club followed by the formation of a constituent general assembly and the election of a board of directors.
+In 1998 the former Heir Apparent, Jasim bin Hamad bin Khalifa Al Thani, along with the Qatar Olympic Committee, officially founded the club followed by the formation of a constituent general assembly and the election of a board of directors.
 In light of that period the club's name was changed to Al-Shoala.